akamai/cli-edgeworkers/README.md

 | edgeworkerId | required | EdgeWorker identifier.

 ### Get Available EdgeWorkers Report Types
-Allows customers to list the available report types that can be generated for an EdgeWorker ID.
+List the available report types that can be generated for an EdgeWorker ID.

 Usage: `akamai get reports`